Identity, Vocation and Mission

 Ignatian Spirituality This unit is a key unit in the Graduate Certificate in Ignatian Spirituality or can be taken as an elective within the Spirituality or Spiritual Direction pathways.

 To be offered in 2020-2021 This unit will be offered again in 2020-2021.
 Should you wish to study this unit, please contact us on email@example.com

 DS9291J is the face-to-face class

-DS9299J is the online class (Online students will be able to view the lectures 48 hours after the Tuesday morning class, videos available on ARK).
+DS9299J is the online class (Online students will be able to view the lectures within 48 hours after the weekly class with recordings available on ARK).

 In this unit, students will explore how the three interconnected elements of Ignatian spirituality — identity, vocation and mission — play out in their lives.
 Students will be guided to address such fundamental questions as: Who am I before God?
 What are my deepest desires?
 With whom am I called to be?
 Where do I belong?
 What am I called to do?
 How am I generative in my life?
 Answers to these questions will be informed by the Christian vision of the world rooted in the experience and writings of the sixteenth-century Basque saint, Ignatius of Loyola.
 He documents his encounter with God in these writings particularly in the Spiritual Exercises.
 The dynamic of the Spiritual Exercises will be used as a template for spiritual growth.

 Upon successful completion of this unit, it is expected that students will be able to:

 - analyse use of the graces prayed for in the four “Weeks” of the Spiritual Exercises as a guiding matrix;

 - describe the Ignatian understanding of the interplay between imagination, desire and mission;

 - outline the development of a discerned sense of missional identity as informed by prayer and spiritual conversation;